Liam Bossin

-Liam Bossin (born 15 July 1996) is a professional footballer who plays as a goalkeeper for Dutch club Feyenoord.
+Liam Bossin (born 15 July 1996) is a professional footballer who plays as a goalkeeper for club Feyenoord.
 Born in Belgium, he has represented Ireland at youth level.

 Club career

-Belgium
+RWS Bruxelles

 At the age of 16, Bossin debuted for RWS Bruxelles in the Belgian Second Division.
+He made three appearances for the club.

+Anderlecht

-He made three appearances for the club before signing for Anderlecht, Belgium's most successful club, where would he mainly feature for the club's reserve team.
+Bossin signed for Anderlecht, Belgium's most successful club, where would he mainly feature for the club's reserve team.
 In late 2016, he went on trial with Barnsley and stated that he was looking to spend time out on loan but his club decided against this.

-England
+Nottingham Forest

-In 2017, he signed for English EFL Championship outfit Nottingham Forest having failed to make an appearance for Anderlecht.
-However, he failed to mane an appearance there due to a change of head coach.
+In 2017, he signed for EFL Championship outfit Nottingham Forest having failed to make an appearance for Anderlecht.
+However, he failed to make an appearance there due to a change of head coach.
 He spent two years at the club and was released by at the end of the 2018–19 season.
 After being released by Nottingham Forest, Bossin spent time on trial with EFL League Two side Swindon Town, playing in a friendly game against Manchester United XI but ultimately not signing for the club.

-Ireland
+Cork City

 Bossin signed for Cork City in the League of Ireland Premier Division ahead of the 2020 season.
 His debut came in the opening game of the season, a 1–0 loss to newly promoted Shelbourne.
 In February 2020 Bossin was hospitalised following a head injury against Finn Harps, being discharged the next day.
 On 4 August 2020, he played in the Munster Senior Cup Final as his side were beaten 2–0 by non league club Rockmount after extra time.
 Bossin finished the season with ten appearances in all competitions as Cork finished bottom of the table and were relegated to the League of Ireland First Division.

-Netherlands
+Dordrecht

 Bossin signed for Eerste Divisie side FC Dordrecht in January 2021.
 He made his debut in a 3–0 loss to Almere City on 22 January 2021.